matthewlfabian/Bacterial-phylogenetics/README.md

 # Dependencies

-All dependencies are managed automatically via Conda using the environment files in the `envs/` directory.
+All dependencies are managed automatically via Conda using the environment files in the "envs" directory.

 # Setup
 1.)
 On your HPCC cluster or local machine, create a parent directory (e.g., "phylogenetics").
 In that parent directory, clone the repository and activate the Snakemake environment: